Getting Started

 Message throughput

-Enabling auditing on all endpoints results in doubling the global message throughput.
-That can sometimes be troublesome in high message volume environments.
+Enabling auditing on all endpoints doubles the global message throughput, which can sometimes be troublesome in high message volume environments.

 Queue storage capacity

-Auditing succesfully processed message can result in storing huge amounts of message data.
-First in the audit queue, second in any application that will store these messages.
-If the audit storage logic stops processing audit messages the audit queue size can grow very fast.
+Auditing successfully processed messages can result in storing huge amounts of message data.
+First in the audit queue and second in any application that will store these messages.
+If the audit storage logic stops processing audit messages, the audit queue size can grow very fast.
 Messaging infrastructure has a size limit on the amount of data that can be stored in a queue.
-If this storage limit is reached messages can no longer be processed in all the endpoints that have auditing enabled.
+If this storage limit is reached, messages can no longer be processed in all the endpoints that have auditing enabled.

 Make sure the size limit is increased to allow for scheduled and unscheduled downtime.